noir-lang/noir/docs/docs/developers/contracts/references/storage/main.md

 - `admin` a single Field value stored in public state.
 A `Field` is basically an unsigned integer with a maximum value determined by the underlying cryptographic curve.
 - `minters` is a mapping of Fields in public state.
 This will store whether an account is an approved minter on the contract.
 - `balances` is a mapping of private balances.
-Private balances are stored in a `Set` of `ValueNote`s.
+Private balances are stored in a `PrivateSet` of `ValueNote`s.
 The balance is the sum of all of an account's `ValueNote`s.
 - `total_supply` is a Field value stored in public state and represents the total number of tokens minted.
-- `pending_shields` is a `Set` of `TransparentNote`s stored in private state.
+- `pending_shields` is a `PrivateSet` of `TransparentNote`s stored in private state.
 What is stored publicly is a set of commitments to `TransparentNote`s.
 - `public_balances` is a mapping field elements in public state and represents the publicly viewable balances of accounts.

 You can read more about it [here](../storage/main.md).